 Recognize triggers — While it’s up to you to take responsibility for your own thoughts, moods and behaviors, we are all products of our past.
 Dynamics that were established in childhood, or in previous relationships, can impact the way you hear something that your partner says to you today.
 If you were unfairly blamed for something as a child, you might be inclined to feel guilty whenever your partner complains about something, even if you’ve done nothing wrong.
 Developing an awareness of your triggers can help you manage them.

 Do a reality check — Before beating yourself up, thinking of all the ways you’ve let others down, stop.
 Do a reality check.
 Accept the fact that, on certain days, there will be people in your life, whether overly demanding bosses or overtired children, for whom your efforts simply aren’t good enough.
 Remind yourself that you’re not falling short; rather, their expectations may not be reasonable.
-Find a reassuring mantra, like “I’m doing the best I can,” and repeat it over and over in your head until a sense of calm replaces the guilt.
+Find a reassuring perspective, like “I’m doing the best I can,” and repeat it over and over in your head until a sense of calm replaces the guilt.
+Or, ask yourself, “Is there something I am not seeing or action that I can take that can help me be more successful in this situation?”

 Identify healthy versus unhealthy guilt — Healthy guilt is a valuable learning tool.
 It can serve as an emotional red flag that a thought or behavior is out of alignment with your values, giving you an opportunity to steer yourself back on course.
 Unhealthy guilt, on the other hand, is much more complicated.
 If left unchecked, unhealthy guilt can take a toll on self-esteem, getting in the way of building strong relationships and achieving personal and professional goals.